Cairns

 The city was founded in 1876 and named after Sir William Wellington Cairns, following the discovery of gold in the Hodgkinson River.
 During World War II, the city became a staging ground for the Allied Forces in the Battle of the Coral Sea.
 By the late 20th century the city had become a centre of international tourism.
 In the early 21st century, it has developed into a major regional city.

 The economy of Cairns is based primarily on tourism, healthcare and education, along with a major capacity in aviation, marine and defence industries.

-The city has a gross regional product at about $12.2 billion as of 2024.
+As of 2024, the city had a gross regional product of about $12.2 billion.
 The city is served by Cairns International Airport, the seventh-busiest airport in Australia.
 Cairns also has a major cruise ship industry servicing both domestic and international markets, with terminals at Cairns Seaport and Cairns Wharf Complex.

 Cairns is a major tourist destination, with access to two UNESCO world heritage sites: the Daintree Rainforest as part of the Wet Tropics of Queensland, and the Great Barrier Reef, one of the seven natural wonders of the world.